The Projects and Construction Review: Colombia

 i Transactional structures

-The road concession contracts entered into by the Colombian government typically follow a build-own-operate-maintain-transfer (BOOMT) model.
+The road concession contracts entered into by the government typically follow a build-own-operate-maintain-transfer (BOOMT) model.
 Thus, the concessionaire builds the road, operates and maintains it for a determined period, which normally coincides with the requisite period for investment return, and then transfers operations to the government.
-In 2013, the ANI launched a standard BOOMT contract applicable for all 4G projects, it is expected that a revised model of such contract will be render for the 5G projects with further attentions to social and environmental obligations.
-The standard contract comprises a series of elements that are typical in traditional project-financing arrangements and intended to establish the basic principles needed to achieve the bankability of the infrastructure projects that are to be developed.
+In 2013, the National Infrastructure Agency (ANI) launched a standard BOOMT contract applicable for all 4G projects, and a revised model of such contract has been rendered for the 5G projects with further attention to social and environmental obligations.
+The standard contract comprises a series of elements that are typical in traditional project financing arrangements and intended to establish the basic principles needed to achieve the bankability of the infrastructure projects that are to be developed.
 The standard contract includes a general part applicable to every project and a special or particular part that shall govern the specific aspects applicable to an individual project.
-The standard contract encompasses a series of provisions that are relevant for bankability purposes regarding risk allocation, concessionaires' remuneration, lenders' step-in rights, cash-flow management and effects upon early termination, among others.
+The standard contract encompasses a series of provisions that are relevant for bankability purposes regarding risk allocation, concessionaires' remuneration, lenders' step-in rights, cash-flow management and effects upon early termination, among other things.

 Before 2012, contractors would receive an upfront payment for the execution of the work.
 Upfront payments have now been abolished by Law 1508 of 2012 for all contracts awarded after 2012.
 Payment mechanisms to contractors now depend on the availability of the infrastructure and the level of service.

 The most important documents in project finance transactions are no different from those used in similar transactions worldwide.
 These include offtake agreements, supply agreements, engineering-procurement-construction (EPC) contracts, operation and maintenance contracts, ground leases and site purchases, parent guarantees, loan agreements, pledges, mortgages and securities.